nataliyakholodna/roberta_paraphrase_detection/READMe.md

 It uses trained Roberta model, [PAWS](https://github.com/google-research-datasets/paws) dataset was used for its fine-tuning.
 Weights of the model have size of 1.5GB and are not uploaded to this repo.

-App is based on Flask which allows to get model's prediction via GET-request.
+The app is based on Flask which allows to get model's prediction via GET-request.

 Start the server using Docker: